 The changes in the “after” image are a bit more aggressive than in the previous case.
 Aside from the standard editing steps like boosting contrast and colors, I removed both cars and their tracks from the scene, since they looked too distracting.
 While I did not make too many changes to the foreground, I did remove a couple of distracting elements there – take a look at the white stone in the foreground, to the bottom left side of the frame.
 When I was shooting at that particular location, I was literally jumping between rocks in order not to leave any footsteps and really struggled to find an area that provided me a clear composition.
 As I was taking this photo, I already knew that the stone on the lower left had to go, because it was incomplete and it was pushing too far to the bottom frame.
 I was able to fit the dark rock on the left, but the white one was too big to fit (you only see a portion of it in the shot).
 As I went through the image, I also removed some white dots and other imperfections in the sand, since they looked a bit distracting.

 Now that you have seen the type of editing I personally consider acceptable, let’s talk about the editing practices that I would not recommend.
 Basically, any kind of composite imagery, especially ones where multiple unrelated images are put together to create a dramatic scene that never actually existed or took place, is something I consider unacceptable.
 Those photographs, or rather “artworks” do not belong in nature photography or fine art galleries – they have a place of their own.
-Nothing wrong with such creative photography / composites, as long as it is made obvious by the photographer, either through the image itself, or as part of its description.
-Again, the idea is not to mislead people in believing in something that does not exist.
+Nothing wrong with such creative photography/composites, as long as it is made obvious by the photographer, either through the image itself or as part of its description.
+Again, the idea is not to mislead people into believing in something that does not exist.

-For more information about ethics in nature photography, I would recommend to visit NANPA’s website.
-You will find a wealth of information in regards to ethical practices when shooting in the field.
+For more information about ethics in nature photography, I would recommend visiting NANPA’s website.
+You will find a wealth of information in regard to ethical practices when shooting in the field.

 There are many ethical concerns when it comes to travel photography.
-Unfortunately, there are no set rules or guidelines that apply to all countries, or cultures, tribes, groups and individuals within them.
-I believe that we as photographers should do prior research about the cultures, religions and other social norms before making decisions on who or what to photograph.
-Not abiding to very specific rules provided by government authorities in countries like North Korea could easily land you in jail there, and if you were to photograph people in particular areas of Mexico where they perceive photographs as something that steals their souls, you could easily get in trouble.
-Local laws, rules and norms should always be respected and we as photographers hold responsibility in properly representing all other photographers.
+Unfortunately, there are no set rules or guidelines that apply to all countries, cultures, tribes, groups, and individuals within them.
+I believe that we as photographers should do prior research about the cultures, religions, and other social norms before making decisions on who or what to photograph.
+Not abiding by very specific rules provided by government authorities in countries like North Korea could easily land you in jail there, and if you were to photograph people in particular areas of Mexico where they perceive photographs as something that steals their souls, you could easily get in trouble.
+Local laws, rules, and norms should always be respected and we as photographers hold responsibility for properly representing all other photographers.
 If some of us sneak in and break the rules, it will surely affect the rest of us.

 Take the recent case of a German teenager, who climbed the Great Pyramid of Giza, completely ignoring the Egyptian law that specifically prohibits it.
 Climbing ancient structures in Egypt is prohibited for a number of reasons.
 First, it is very unsafe.
 Over the course of many years, the stone blocks have been eroding and collapsing, and many tourists have died or injured themselves while attempting to climb in the past.
 Second, those sandstone blocks are not as strong as they seem to be from a distance – imagine what will happen to those pyramids if everyone continues to climb them.
 There will be nothing left for future generations to see and enjoy.

 People have been vandalizing ancient structures like this for many years and we can clearly see the evidence today.
 Even on top of Giza, you will find carvings in different languages from people who wanted to leave their own traces of history.
 What a selfish bunch!
-I personally have little respect to daredevils like this, who break the law to promote themselves.
-The same goes for rooftoppers, who only do what they do for the act of self-promotion, status and social media “likes”.
-Most of them have zero respect for laws, regulations, private property or privacy – they are known to break locks and walk into closed areas.
+I personally have little respect for daredevils like this, who break the law to promote themselves.
+The same goes for roof toppers, who only do what they do for the act of self-promotion, status, and social media “likes”.
+Most of them have zero respect for laws, regulations, private property, or privacy – they are known to break locks and walk into closed areas.

 If one explores the inner world of travel photography, there are a lot of dark stories to tell and hear.
 I once heard a horror story of photographers paying children to pose naked in front of a camera (picture young monks showing their private parts), again, for the sole purpose of capturing something unique nobody has previously photographed.
 I felt disgusted and saddened to hear of such stories.